Financial Guidance and Support

 Diocesan Council has also taken action.

-The Small Business Administration (SBA) has released new forgiveness guidance, along with new application forms that they’ll start accepting in early March.
+The Small Business Administration (SBA) has released new forgiveness guidance, along with new application forms that they started accepting in early March.
 The new process removes the requirement for supporting documentation for loans of $150,000 or less by using a revised Form 3508S.
 It also includes an expanded set of covered operations expenses including certain property damage costs, supplier costs, and worker protection expenses as eligible for forgiveness.